arcSurfer73878/Public-Backend-NC-News/README.md

 ### Getting Started

-Fork and clone this repository and `cd` into it:
+Clone this repository and `cd` into it:

 ```
 $ git clone <your fork's URL>